PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-08 11:07:58
+Last updated: 2024-04-08 11:08:31
-Random Quote: You don't get to tell me what to look at, I've seen your Pornhub account!
-Also, who makes a Pornhub account? - Rick Sanchez
+Random Quote: What about the reality where Hitler cured cancer, Morty?
+The answer is: don't think about it. - Rick Sanchez